vudin/MaterialDesignDemo/README.md

 MaterialDesignDemo
 ==================

-Demo of the features introduced in Android 5.0 using material design
+Demo of the features introduced in Android 5.0 using material design.